gnanibioinfo/EzMAP-v2.0/README.md

 ### Prerequisites — Detailed Instructions

-EzMAP2 requires **Java** and **R** to be installed on the host system before launching.
+EzMAP v2.0 requires **Java** and **R** to be installed on the host system before launching.
 Conda, QIIME2, and the R/Bioconductor packages are handled automatically by the GUI's "Set up" step — you do not install those manually.

 #### 1. Install the Java Runtime